-Long-term effects of treatment for childhood leukemia
+Late and long-term effects of treatment for childhood leukemia

-To help improve follow-up care of childhood cancer survivors throughout their lives, the Children's Oncology Group (COG) has written long-term follow-up guidelines for doctors.
-These guidelines describe in detail the suggested long-term follow-up care based on the treatments the child has received.
+It’s very important to discuss possible long-term health effects with your child’s health care team, and to make sure there is a plan in place to watch for these problems and treat them, if needed.
 To learn more, ask your child’s doctors about the COG survivor guidelines.
-You can also download them for free at the COG Web site: www.survivorshipguidelines.org.
+You can also read them on the COG website: www.survivorshipguidelines.org.
 The guidelines are written for health care professionals.
-Patient versions of some of the guidelines available (as “Health Links”) on the site as well, but we urge you to review them with a doctor.
+Patient versions of some of the guidelines are available (as “Health Links”) on the site as well, but we urge you to discuss them with your doctor.

-Last Medical Review: 06/29/2012
+Last Medical Review: 05/13/2015

-Last Revised: 01/21/2013
+Last Revised: 02/03/2016